djensen47/truss/README.md

 environment variable and overrides all default values with the development or production values.

 ### lib
-Bumm ships with a single library file that is responsible to map values provided in request body to a mongoose model.
+Truss ships with a single library file that is responsible to map values provided in request body to a mongoose model.

 ### public